bpachter/benjaminpachter.com/about.markdown

   - Implementing database indexing and performance tuning to ensure efficient query execution.
   - Conducting regular database backups and recovery operations.
   - Managing both **SQL** and **NoSQL** databases for varied use cases, including **MongoDB** and **Cassandra** for NoSQL solutions.
-  - Comparison of Database Technologies:
+  - Comparison of Database Technologies:<br>

 | Feature           | SQL                                    | MySQL                                  | T-SQL                                      | NoSQL                                      |
 |-------------------|----------------------------------------|----------------------------------------|--------------------------------------------|--------------------------------------------|